-The Douglas S. Foxley Forum series is named for one of Utah's leading policy advocates, a renowned political advisor, and a great donor to Utah State.
+The Douglas S. Foxley Forum series is named for one of Utah's leading policy advocates, a renowned political adviser, and a great donor to Utah State.
 He was also one of the first Aggie interns in Washington, D.C.

 The Foxley Forums were created to help bring national political voices and policy experts to campus, and the series reflects the idea that everyone has a duty to educate themselves about the issues that affect our country.